 Jen Rubin, a partner with the management-side law firm Mintz, said, "When an employee shows up with their leg in a cast, you know what the accommodations are."
 She added, "When someone comes in and says, 'I have severe anxiety' or 'I have stress,' it's much harder."

-The result, Weber report, has been an increase in employee discrimination claims related to mental health conditions.
+The result, Weber reports, has been an increase in employee discrimination claims related to mental health conditions.

 For example, 371 charges citing discrimination related to anxiety disorders were filed with the Equal Employment Opportunity Commission (EEOC) in 2019, compared with 65 charges in 2006.
 The number of cases citing post-traumatic stress disorder also increased during that time frame from 35 to 208 cases.